rocky-linux/documentation/docs/guides/automation/cronie.md

 ## Use of cronie

-To allow different users to execute different commands (or scripts) at different times, they can be written into this file.
+Writing commands or scripts into this file allows them to run at different times.
 However, usually we are more accustomed to using `crontab -e`.

 ```bash
 shell > cat /etc/crontab